oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 - [Abhith Krishna's proposal](pdfs/GSoC2020AbhithKrishna.pdf): Generate images for LaTeX expressions.
 Mentor: Sandeep Dubey.

     - **Milestone 1**: All RTE math expressions have a new “SVG filename” attribute in addition to the LaTeX value.
 For existing expressions, this filename will be an empty string.
-For newly-created expressions, the filename will be non-empty and the corresponding SVG file is guaranteed to exist on the server (but will not be used for display yet).
+For newly-created expressions other than expressions created in suggestions, the filename will be non-empty and the corresponding SVG file is guaranteed to exist on the server (but will not be used for display yet).
-    - **Milestone 2**: All RTE math expressions in the server (in explorations, questions, topics, skills, question/translation suggestions and any other RTEs) include a non-empty SVG filename that points to a valid file.
+    - **Milestone 2**: All RTE math expressions in the server (in explorations, questions, topics, skills, question/translation suggestions, and any other RTEs) include a non-empty SVG filename that points to a valid file.
 There is a validation job that can be used to audit this, and that validation job runs to completion successfully on existing production data.
     - **Milestone 3**:
        - All math expressions are displayed using SVGs in the learner view.
        - MathJax is fully removed from the learner view.

 - [Anshul Hudda's proposal](pdfs/GSoC2020AnshulHudda.pdf): Fix the linter and implement all the lint checks.
 Mentor: Nitish Bansal.

-    - **Milestone 1**: In non-verbose mode, the linter has less verbose output.
-The linter raises an exception if there is any error due to the operation of the linter script.
+    - **Milestone 1**: In non-verbose mode, the linter has less verbose output, and raises an exception if there is any error due to the operation of the linter script.
 All existing lint checks have tests written for them.
-The linter handles all general and CSS lint errors, and the linter script has 100% test coverage.
+The linter handles all general and CSS lint errors except for at most one CSS check, and the linter script has 100% test coverage.
-    - **Milestone 2**: The linter fully handles all Python lint checks.
+    - **Milestone 2**: The linter fully handles all Python and CSS lint checks.
 All JS/TS lint checks are fully implemented, except for at most 11.
     - **Milestone 3**: The linter fully handles all JS/TS lint checks.

 - [James James's proposal](pdfs/GSoC2020JamesJames.pdf): Make Oppiabot more useful.
 Mentor: Ankita Saxena.